keu/docs/software_versioned_docs/version-0.16/upgrade-astronomer-stable.md

 A few notes before you get started:
 - The patch upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in the script below.
-- Patch and stable version updates will not cause any downtime to Astronomer services (Software UI, Houston API, Astronomer Software CLI).
+- Patch and stable version updates will not cause any downtime to Astronomer services (Software UI, Houston API, Astronomer CLI).

 > **Note:** Astronomer v0.16.5 and beyond includes an improved upgrade process that allows Airflow Deployments to remain unaffected through a platform upgrade that includes changes to the [Astronomer Airflow Chart](https://github.com/astronomer/airflow-chart).
 >